Marco Sørensen

-Marco L. Sørensen (born 6 September 1990) is a Danish racing driver currently racing for Aston Martin Racing as a factory driver in the FIA World Endurance Championship.
-He was part of the Renault Driver Development.
-He has competed in such series as Eurocup Formula Renault 2.0, ADAC Formel Masters and the British Formula Ford Championship.
-His younger brother, Lasse, is also a racing driver and currently competes in the NASCAR Whelen Euro Series.
+Marco Lorentz Sørensen (born 6 September 1990) is a Danish racing driver and Aston Martin factory driver who is currently set to compete in the FIA World Endurance Championship and in Super GT for D'station Racing.
+He won the World Endurance Championship in the LMGTE Pro class in the 2016 and 2019–20 seasons, and in the LMGTE Am class in 2022.
+He has also previously competed in the Formula Renault 3.5 Series and the GP2 Series, and is a former member of the Renault and Lotus F1 junior teams.
+His younger brother, Lasse, is also a racing driver who last competed in the NASCAR Whelen Euro Series.

 Career

 Sørensen made his debut in karting back in 1994 and had his first real race in 1998.
 He began Formula racing in 2006 with Formula Ford Denmark.
 In 2008 was he able to place fourth in the ADAC Formel Masters despite only completing half of the season.

 Sørensen was taken under Renault's wing and became a part of the 2009 Renault Driver Development Programme with Davide Valsecchi and Charles Pic.
 That made him able to move up to Formula Renault in 2009 with Formula Renault 2.0 Northern European Cup and the Eurocup.
 Later that year, the programme was shut down because of financial problems which set Sørensen's career back.

 In the middle of 2010 Sørensen was able to secure a drive in the German Formula Three series, with Brandl Motorsport.
 He continued in 2011 and finished runner-up in the series after a tough battle with eventual champion Richie Stanaway.
 He also had one-off entry at Silverstone in 2011 Formula 3 Euro Series with Mücke Motorsport, winning the reverse-grid race.

 Sørensen had no plans for 2012 until Lotus called him and offered a test in the Formula Renault 3.5, in which he impressed sufficiently to be offered a seat alongside former title rival Stanaway at the team.

 He took his first win in the Formula Renault 3.5 Series at the first race at Spa, having already retired from a commanding position due technical problems in the second race at Aragon.
 Another potential win slipped from Sørensen's grasp at the second race at Silverstone, suffering a puncture whilst leading comfortably on the final lap.
 After two more second-place finishes, he finished the season in joint fifth position with Nick Yelloly.

 Sørensen had another disaster season with engine problems in 2013 Formula Renault 3.5, but managed to take pole and victory in both races at Red Bull Ring.